Run surveys. Get insights. Unlock growth.

 Great, actionable feedback comes in all shapes and sizes.
 Depending on what you’re trying to find out and what tools you’re using, there are two main feedback types.

-Qualitative is the more descriptive type of useful feedback that explains the “why” behind customers’ thoughts, such as customer interviews, testimonials, and product reviews This feedback is more detailed and it is an amazing way to get deep insights into what your customers think.
+Qualitative is the more descriptive type of useful feedback that explains the “why” behind customers’ thoughts, such as customer interviews, testimonials, and online reviews This feedback is more detailed and it is an amazing way to get deep insights into what your customers think.

 quantitative vs qualitative data